 Redesign addressing domestic violence.

 Walking by this clock, nothing seems to be wrong, until you see the birds shadow, noticing the bird is trapped inside.
-Something unnatural, something particularly dangerous for those stuck with their attacker during confinement with no access to help.
-The aim of this clock is to remind people that this is a 21st century Swiss reality.
+Something particularly dangerous for those stuck with their attacker during confinement with little access to help.

 2/3 of victims are women and 1/3 are men.
 The number of women dying due to DV is higher in Switzerland than in many other European countries.
 19 women’s shelters turned away 500 requests last year due to lack of space, 806 others were not admitted for other reasons.